-California rolls its own recreational pot sales out for 2018
+California starts recreational pot sales, clients jam stores

 Heather Sposeto, 50, who is not a marijuana user, wanted to see the hype around legal weed, so she went to Northstar Holistic Collective in Sacramento with her boyfriend, who is a daily pot smoker.

-She said it felt surreal to be in a shop with options ranging from chocolate edibles to the green flower and said she was considering taking a toke now that it's not illicit.
+She said it felt surreal to be in a shop with options ranging from chocolate edibles to the green flower.
+Sposeto was considering taking a toke now that it's not illicit.

-"I come from the era where it was super illegal," Sposeto said.
+"I come from the era where it was super illegal," he said.

 At San Diego's Mankind Cooperative, lines were 40 minutes long and buyers from as far away as Iowa, Kansas and Canada waited with their California cannabis brethren to ogle offerings such as "Island Sweet Skunk" and a particularly potent strain called, "The Sheriff."

 "We're insane down here.
-And it's still going on, girlfriend," said marketing retailer Cathy Bliss said.
+And it's still going on, girlfriend," said marketing retailer Cathy Bliss.

-Outside KindPeoples dispensary in Santa Cruz, which tacked up the end of prohibition sign, people gathered in shorts and sweatshirts, winter coats and wool hats while waiting to get inside.
+Outside KindPeoples dispensary in Santa Cruz, which tacked up the end of prohibition sign, people gathered in shorts and sweat shirts, winter coats and wool hats while waiting to get inside.
 A gray-bearded professor emeritus at the University of California, Santa Cruz, wearing a blue sport coat was the first customer.

-In Orange County, shops in Santa Ana received the green light over the weekend to open and a steady flow showed up at ShowGrow.
+In Orange County, shops in Santa Ana received approval over the weekend to open and a steady flow showed up at ShowGrow.

 Ellen St. Peter, 61, shopped with her son, Bryce St. Peter, 23, both medical marijuana users.

-She said she smoked pot until she had kids and fantasized in her teens about pot shops and "couldn't have dreamed of this place."
+She said she smoked pot until she had kids and fantasized in her teens about pot shops but "couldn't have dreamed of this place."

-Her son said he hoped legalization would change the image people have of pot users.
+Her son said he hoped legalization would change the image of pot users.

 "I work hard and I play hard," Bryce St. Peter said.
 "There shouldn't be this stigma of people being lazy stoners."